rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-linux.md

 1. Use SSH to log in to your server and run the commands as a user with sudo or superuser privileges.

-2. Download and install the auto-updater.
+2. Download and install the updater.

         sudo rpm -Uvh 'http://agentrepo.drivesrvr.com/redhat/cloudbackup-updater-latest.rpm'

-    The updater installs the agent (if it's not already installed) and sets it to start at boot.
+    The updater installs the agent and sets it to start at boot.

 2. Check the installation.